hedi0/Smart_DustBin/README.md

 *A placeholder image showing the dustbin in operation, pehaps with its lid open or an indicator showing it's full.*

 ## 🗺️ Project Roadmap

+The Smart_DustBin project is continuously evolving.
+Here are some of our upcoming goals and planned improvements: